Can Algae Grow in Cold Water? Exploring the Resilience of Algae in Low-Temperature Environments

 The ability of algae, including diatoms and ice-algae, to grow in cold water environments has significant implications for global ecosystems.
 They play a critical role in polar food webs, providing a source of nutrients for a wide range of organisms.
 This ability to grow in freezing temperatures boosts the biodiversity and productivity of these already fragile ecosystems.

-See also Can Algae Oil Go Rancid?
-Uncovering the Truth About Its Shelf-Life and Stability
+See also Do Algae Have Vacuoles?
+Uncovering the Truth About Algal Cellular Structures

 Algae Management Strategies